davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-04-22-documentation-for-your-configmgr-environment-with-powershell-maintenance-windows.md

   - SCCM
   - System Center
 ---
-After writing my previous script which creates new maintenance windows via Powershell on your ConfigMgr / SCCM 2012 device collections (<a href="http://www.david-obrien.net/?p=910" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/?p=910', 'look here']);" target="_blank">look here</a>) I had quite a few dummy maintenance windows all over my test environment.
+After writing my previous script which creates new maintenance windows via Powershell on your ConfigMgr / SCCM 2012 device collections ([look here](http://www.david-obrien.net/?p=910)) I had quite a few dummy maintenance windows all over my test environment.

 What does the lazy consultant do instead of looking for every single one of those dummies?
 He lets someone else do it… in this case, I wrote a script which creates a little logfile including all the collections that have a maintenance window configured.